How to Measure the ROI of Your LMS: Complete 2026 Guide [Formulas + KPIs + Calculator]

 FAQ: Your questions about the ROI of an LMS

-1. How long does it take to measure ROI?
+How long does it take to measure LMS ROI?

-The time frame varies according to the objective: count a few weeks for qualitative feedback (method Brinkerhoff), 3 to 6 months for operational impact (method Kirkpatrick) and 6 to 12 months to validate net financial profitability (method Phillips).
+Allow a few weeks for qualitative feedback, 3 to 6 months for operational impact, and 6 to 12 months to confirm net financial return.

-2. How do I convince my management to invest in the training of my team?
+How do you convince management to invest in an LMS?

-4. How to measure the impact of training on turnover?
+How do you measure the impact of training on turnover?

 Conclusion